Understanding Your Credit Score

 Your credit score is influenced by a variety of factors, including the amount of debt you hold, whether you make your rent or car payments on time, and even the actual number of credit cards you hold in your name.
 If you have a credit card with a high balance, or if you have several credit cards that carry balances, your score will be negatively impacted.

 People with good credit scores benefit in many ways, from enjoying lower mortgage and car loan rates to being quoted at lower premiums for insurance policies.
 For example, let’s say you’re shopping for a $25,000 car.
 If you have excellent credit, your interest rate could be just 2 percent, but someone with bad credit could pay a whopping 20 percent rate.
 Over the life of the loan, that’s thousands of dollars.

 The best way to build your credit score is to pay your debts on time and in full.
 If you have credit cards you don’t use, close the accounts.
 Also, be sure to pay off balances for doctor and dentist visits, as well as any small balances that you have on specialty credit cards, such as those issued by clothing or electronics retailers.

-All you need is a place to live, a job, and a few references to take advantage of all RAC has to offer.
+All you need is a place to live, a job, and a few references to take advantage of all Rent-A-Center has to offer.